gnmrclss/APSIS/README.md

 ![Languages](https://img.shields.io/badge/languages-10-b98cff?style=flat-square)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey?style=flat-square)

-Open `sc-console.html` in any browser.
+**Live:** hosted on GitHub Pages — link in the repo sidebar.

+Or download `apsis.html` and open it locally.
 That's the whole installation.
-No server, no build step, no network calls — the data is baked in, so it works on a second monitor while the game has your GPU, and it works when you're on a plane.
+No server, no build step, no backend — the data is baked in, so it works on a second monitor while the game has your GPU, and it works with the network off.

+The file is 1.5 MB but compresses to **254 KB** over HTTP, so it loads like a normal page and then never talks to a server again.

 ---